Christoph Höhne

-Christoph Höhne (born 12 February 1941 in Borsdorf, Saxony) is a racewalker of the SV Dynamo.
-He competed at 50 km for East Germany in the 1960s and 1970s.
-He was trained by Max Weber.
+Christoph Höhne (born 12 February 1941 in Borsdorf, Saxony, German Reich) is a racewalker who competed in the 50 km walk for East Germany in the 1960s and 1970s.

+Career

-Höhne won a gold medal at the 1968 Summer Olympics at Mexico City and participated in the Olympics in 1964 and 1972.
+Höhne won the gold medal in the 50 km walk at the 1968 Summer Olympics in Mexico City and participated in the Olympics in 1964 and 1972.
 His Olympic victory made history as his margin of victory was over ten minutes.

-He participated in an episode of the cold war in sports at the 1972 Summer Olympics in Munich: On the evening before the race, East German officials received an anonymous tip that he wanted to defect during the 50 km race.
+He participated in an episode of the Cold War in sports at the 1972 Summer Olympics in Munich.
+On the evening before the race, East German officials received an anonymous tip that he wanted to defect during the 50 km race.
 They did not believe the allegations, but Höhne went to the start line unnerved and finished in fourteenth place.

-Höhne won twice at the European Championships (in 1969 and 1974).
-He won the IAAF World Race Walking Cup at 50 km in 1965, 1967 and, 1970 and came in third in 1973.
+Höhne won gold in the 50 km walk at the European Championships in 1969 and 1974, and a silver in 1971.

+He won the IAAF World Race Walking Cup in the 50 km walk in 1965, 1967, and 1970, and he placed third in 1973.

+During his career Höhne competed for the SV Dynamo sports club and was trained by Max Weber.